netdata/netdata/docs/netdata-security.md

 -   The url where you open the web-ui in the browser (via http request referer)
 -   The hostnames of the Netdata servers

-If sending this information to the central Netdata registry violates your security policies, you can configure Netdat to [run your own registry](../registry/#run-your-own-registry).
+If sending this information to the central Netdata registry violates your security policies, you can configure Netdata to [run your own registry](../registry/#run-your-own-registry).

 ### Opt out of anonymous statistics

-Starting with Netdata v1.12, the agent collects and sends anonymous usage information to Google Analytics by default.
+Starting with Netdata v1.12, and by default, the agent collects and sends anonymous telemetry to Google Analytics.
 We use the statistics gathered from this information for two purposes:

 1.  **Quality assurance**, to help us understand if Netdata behaves as expected, and to help us classify repeated